 https://pubmed.ncbi.nlm.nih.gov/22272111/

-reduction of chronic inflammation
+Reduction of chronic inflammation

 Source: Harris CB, Chowanadisai W, Mishchuk DO, et al. Dietary pyrroloquinoline quinone (PQQ) age indicators of inflammation and mitochondrial-related metabolism in human subjects.
 J Nutr Biochem.
 2013 Dec;24(12):2076-84.

-improvement of psychological mood
+Improvement of mental mood

 Source: Koikeda T, Nakano M, Masuda K. Pyrroloquinoline quinone disodium salt improves higher brain function.
 Med.
 Consult.
 New Remedies.
 2011;48:519–527.

-improving sleep quality
+Improving sleep quality

 Source: Nakano M, Yamamoto T, Okumura H, Tsuda A, Kowatari Y. Effects of oral supplementation with pyrroloquinoline quinone on stress, fatigue, and sleep.
 Funct Foods Health Dis 2012;2:307–324.

-lowering LDL cholesterol
+Lowering LDL cholesterol

 Source: Nakano M, Kawasaki Y, Suzuki N, Takara T. Effects of Pyrroloquinoline Quinone Disodium Salt Intake on the Serum Cholesterol Levels of Healthy Japanese Adults.
 J Nutr Sci Vitaminol.
 2015;61(3):233-40.